Top US general urges greater racial diversity in military - WTMJ

 Brown, who last summer became the first Black to serve as the chief of a military service, made headlines in June when he posted an emotional video in which he discussed the difficulties he has experienced as a Black member of the Air Force.
 He said that as a young pilot he had to work extra hard in order to prove to white supervisors “that their expectations and perceptions of African-Americans were invalid.”

-The military as a whole is about 20 percent Black, Milley said, yet only two of 41 four-star generals are Black.
+The military as a whole is about 20 percent Black, Milley said, yet only two of 41 four-star generals and admirals are Black.

 “Opportunity in our military must be reflective of the diverse talent in order for us to remain strong,” Milley said.
 “Our nation is ready to fulfill the promise of our Constitution to build a more perfect union and to ensure equal justice for all people, and it is your generation that can and will bring the joint force to be truly inclusive of all people.”